 - Willing to learn about state and federal legislation and elections

-Basic proficiency in or willing to work with Microsoft Word and Microsoft Excel; proficiency in Power Point is a plus but not required
+- Basic proficiency in or willing to work with Microsoft Word and Microsoft Excel; proficiency in Power Point is a plus

 - Have a better understanding of the electoral, lobbying, and legislative process

 - Correspond with a variety of members on a breadth of issues, developing strong correspondence skills

 - Learn how to run a phone bank, how to run a lobby visit and how to write a field plan.

 - Expand their understanding of bills and laws affecting the LGBTQ community and the work HRC does in the states

 - This is an unpaid internship.
 School credit is available upon request